 The Chapel staff can help, regardless of your religious tradition — even if you don’t consider yourself “religious.”

 Valpo’s team includes two campus ministers.
 University Pastors Rev. James A. Wetzstein (LCMS) and Rev. Katherine Museus Dabay (ELCA) are committed to providing excellent spiritual care for the entire University community — students, faculty, and staff.
 As chaplains, they are available to meet and talk with you about any issue or situation and are bound by their pastoral calls to maintain strict confidentiality.
 They’ll help you clarify the issue, reflect on your own beliefs, and think through your options with kindness and grace.

 Get an appointment with him here.

 Pastor James Wetzstein is the mentor for the Social Action Leadership Team (SALT) and works with the students who plan and implement Celebrate! every Wednesday night.
 He meets weekly with Valpo’s LCMS-U chapter to discuss current issues in theology and culture.
 Lessons learned through independent international travel and 12 years of experience in a small, multicultural congregation in Gary, Indiana, are at the root of his commitment to a global vision coupled with gospel-driven, grassroots local action.
 Pr.
-Jim and his wife, Tracey, an attorney, live in Gary with their 13-year-old son, Gabriel, and a bunch of dogs and cats.
+Jim and his wife, Tracey, an attorney, live in Gary with their 16-year-old son, Gabriel, and a bunch of dogs and cats.
 He draws a weekly, three-panel comic strip for churches called “Agnus Day.”